YangChuan80/CaseData_VSR/README.md

 # Database of ECGs, CAGs and Echocardiographs
-Case Data of Manuscript IABP and Closure of VSR after Primary PCI of AMI.
+Case Data of Manuscript IABP and Closure of VSR after Primary PCI of AMI

 ***Chuan Yang*** (<yangc@sj-hospital.org>)